Brine-Finance-Libs/brine-connector-nodejs/README.md

 - High level abstraction for ease of use.
 - Easy authentication
 - Automatically sets JWT token internally
-- Auto relogin when JWT expires
+- Auto re-login when JWT expires
 - Typescript Types✨

-Brine-wrapperJS uses axios internally to handle all requests.
-It includes interceptors for handling setting JWT and Relogin on token expiry.
+Brine-wrapperJS includes utility/connector functions which can be used to interact with the Brine API.
+It uses axios internally to handle all requests.
+It includes interceptors for handling setting JWT and re-login on token expiry.

 ## Installation